Student vaccine protocol

 Does the protocol apply to students studying remotely?

 No. Students who are fully remote and will not be entering campus buildings for any purpose will not need proof of vaccination.
-Approximately 45 percent of courses are being delivered remotely this fall.

 Does the protocol apply to students studying at off-campus centers?